 4.3.
 Turbine Unit Operating Range

 4.3.1.
-Turbine unit flow and power output at the lower and upper limits of the ±1% peak efficiency range, and at the operating limit, are defined in Table MCN-6, except Unit 6 with locked blades is in Table MCN-6-A.
+Turbine unit flow and power output at the lower and upper limits of the ±1% peak efficiency range, and at the operating limit, are defined in Table MCN-6, except Unit 6 with locked blades is in Table MCN-6-A. Turbine units will be operated within these ranges according to BPA’s Load Shaping Guidelines (Appendix C), as summarized below.

 4.3.2.
-In-Season (April 1–October 31).
-As defined in the BPA Load Shaping Guidelines (Appendix C), all units will be operated within ±1% of peak turbine efficiency (1% range) to maximize survival of juvenile fish that pass through the turbines.
+In-Season (Spring/Summer Spill for Juvenile Fish Passage, April 10 – August 31).
+Turbine units will be operated within ±1% of peak turbine efficiency (1% range), except under limited conditions and durations when turbines may be operated above the 1% range for the use of reserves or for TDG management during high flows (refer to Appendix C for more information).
+All required fish passage spill operations will be met prior to operating turbines above the 1% range.

 If in-season operation outside the 1% range is necessary, Project personnel shall record the information and provide to BPA on a weekly basis according to the Guidelines.
 In-season operation outside the 1% range may be necessary to:

 Meet BPA load requests made pursuant to BPA's policy, statutory requirements, and Load Shaping Guidelines (Appendix C).